alexthedar/Node-Chat/README.md

 #Installation

-In terminal clone repo to **your directory**:
+1.In terminal clone repo to your directory:

 git clone https://github.com/alexthedar/nodejschat.git

-Change to that directory:
+2.Change to that directory:
-cd **your directory**
+cd your directory

-Install dependencies:
+3.Install dependencies:
 npm install

-Run node
+4.Run node
 node app.js

-Go to page in browser:
+5.Go to page in browser:
 http://localhost:8080/

 #Abilities